 Bookings: +33 4 99 23 27 00

-For a fine-dining lunch that won’t render you penniless, it’s hard to beat traditional fine-dining French fare of L’Ambassade.
-Arrive with an empty stomach.
-Diners here are well looked after, and are often treated to a flurry of amuse bouches to supplement the multi-course menus.
+For a fine dining lunch that won’t render you penniless, it’s hard to beat the traditional French fare of L’Ambassade.
+Arrive with an empty stomach – diners here are well looked after, and are often treated to a flurry of amuse bouches to supplement the multi-course menus.
 Reviewers rave about the cheese trolley; the dairy selection is so extensive it could double up as a mobile fromagerie.